mona-miga/useful-resources/README.md

 # useful-resources

-A collection of useful resources, links, code and other things that I've found to be useful :)
+A collection of resources, links, code and other things that I've found to be useful :)